Anton2181/pas/docs/encoder.md

 - `models.txt` is populated with every `v ...` line that the solver printed (best model last).
 - `assigned_optimal.csv`, `models_summary.csv`, `loads_by_person.csv`, `penalties_activated.csv`, and the fairness plots are refreshed immediately via `consume_saved_models.py`.
 - Use `--skip-consume` if you only want the solver output, or change `--metric` when you want the fairness charts to be based on task count vs. effort.
-- When the timeout fires before SAT4J emits a `v ...` assignment, the wrapper keeps the log, tells you no evaluation ran, and leaves the previous CSVs untouched so you can rerun with a longer limit.
+- When the timeout fires before SAT4J emits a `v ...` assignment, the wrapper first issues `SIGINT` to request the best-so-far model, waits `--interrupt-grace` seconds (10s default), and only then force-kills the solver.
+Regardless of whether a model arrives, the log is preserved and the previous CSVs stay untouched so you can rerun with a longer limit.

 ## Running the solver safely